Grounds & Gardens

 In 2012, Mercy by the Sea was accepted as an outreach project of the University of Connecticut (UConn) Master Gardener Program.
 That year, three volunteers put in a vegetable garden, much to the delight of the groundhogs who live on the grounds.
 The following year, funds were set aside for a fence, plants and mulch and the furry varmints had to forage elsewhere.

 Every year, 12-15 interns rotate through the UConn program and, as part of their internship, they spend time at Mercy by the Sea, tending the various gardens.
 Most years, several stay on to continue gardening at the Center.
 They help with removing invasive plants, mulching, weeding, planting and harvesting and restoring a shell path to the statue of Mary.
-They also care for the labyrinth garden, replacing the non-native boxwoods with small inkberry bushes.
 Mercy by the Sea is extremely appreciative of our volunteers who care for the grounds and gardens.